When do I need a Building Permit?

 Does the Payson Police Department do public fingerprinting?

-The Payson Police Department provides fingerprints to the public Monday through Thursday, from 8:00 am to Noon, excluding holidays.
-The fee is $5.00 for the first card, and $3.00 for each additional fingerprint card, You must bring with you a valid Arizona picture identification card, provided by the Motor Vehicle Division, or a valid picture driver license, along with your print card.
+The Payson Police Department provides fingerprints to the public Monday through Friday, from 8:00 am to Noon, excluding holidays.
+The fee for standard ink printing is $5.00 for the first card, and $3.00 for each additional fingerprint card.
+Digital finger printing is now offered as well.
+Registration must be completed at

 Who would I contact for information regarding a Neighborhood Watch program in my area?